OpenSpace/OpenSpace-Docs/getting-started/launch/index.md

 :::

-## Console Window
+## Terminal Window

 The first item that pops up is a green terminal with output streaming by at a rapid pace.
 The output to this console is basically all the commands OpenSpace is executing to get itself up and running.
 You can generally ignore this window.

 :::{figure} console.png
 :align: center
 :width: 70%
-:alt: OpenSpace's Console Window
+:alt: OpenSpace's Terminal Window
-The Console Window, giving you real-time status of the launch.
+The Terminal Window, giving you real-time status of the launch.
 :::